VedantKejariwal/jade/HOWTO.md

 ![JSON Switcher](./howto_imgs/jsonswitcher.png)
 - Some assignments in CS210 may ask you to work with multiple JSON files.
 You may utilize the built-in JSON switcher in the user interface to switch between different files.
 Upon choosing a file, your interface should refresh and load the contents of the new JSON file.

-- **IMPORTANT: All JSON files being used with Jade should be stored in the same directory where Jade's files are located.
+- **IMPORTANT: All JSON files being used with Jade should be stored in the same directory where Jade's files are located (i.e. same directory as server.py).
 In addition, avoid using JSON files not intended for use with Jade.
 Failure to do so may lead to unexpected behavior.**

 ### JSON Backups
 ![JSON Backups](./howto_imgs/json-backups.png)